pokyah/minimal-mistakes/_posts/2018-03-14-Quickly-publish-your-R-interactive-data-visualization-tools-with-github pages.md

 $ Rscript demo-map.R
 ```

 The script has produced a `demo-map.html` file containing the interactive map plus a `demo-map_files` folder containing all the required javascript libraries required to make it interactive.
 It has also saved 3 files resulting from the download of the raster elevation data.
+The resulting map looks like this :

+{% raw %}
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width=100% height=400px src="http://music.163.com/outchain/player?type=2&id=29750802&auto=0&height=32"></iframe>
+{% endraw %}

 If you get errors it might be because you don't have the required libraries installed.
-To avoid such problems, simply install the missing libraries ( and if you are adventurous enough, you can have a look at my [R + Docker tutorial]{{ site.baseurl }}{% post_url 2018-03-01-using-r-with-docker %}!)
+To avoid such problems, simply install the missing libraries (and if you are adventurous enough, you can have a look at my [R + Docker tutorial]{{ site.baseurl }}{% post_url _posts/2018-03-01-using-r-with-docker %}!)

 Your interactive web map is now built !
 You can locally open it by right-clicking on the `demo-map.html` file and choose to open it with your favorite web-browser.
 Check the various buttons to be sure that everything works as expected.
 What is important to know is that this impressive web app does not need any backend to run.
-Once the page is loaded, everything works inside your web-browser thanks to HTML, CSS and Javascript ! *Ok, but how is it then possible for me navigate and zoom in every part of the world without having to run a server to get the base layer tiles* you will tell ?
+Once the page is loaded, everything works inside your web-browser thanks to HTML, CSS and Javascript !

+> Ok, but how is it then possible for me navigate and zoom in every part of the world without having to run a server to get the base layer tiles ?

+That's probably what you will tell !
 The trick is that leaflet render tiles stored on a third party tiles provider (i.e. a web-server).
 It is actually a simple line of Javascript that does the magic of calling the tiles and serving these to your web-browser.
 If you turn your wifi off, you will see that you won't be able anymore to see the base layer while navigating the world.

 ### Publish it online using gh-pages !